fabien-ors/swigex0/README.md

 Notes:

+* If you don't have sudo permissions, you may have to install swig in a folder of your choice.
+In that case, use `-DCMAKE_INSTALL_PREFIX:PATH=/home/user/Programs` (adapt installation folder) in the `cmake` command above.
 * Under Linux, the GCC compiler and GNU make is already installed
 * If your Linux distribution repositories don't provide minimum required versions, please install the tools manually (see provider website)